Why Companies Increasingly Use Virtual Benefits Fairs for Open Enrollment

+The virtual benefits fair took about six weeks to set up.
 Thousands of employees took advantage of the virtual benefits fair, with more than 20,000 documents being downloaded and the average visit lasting more than an hour.

 During the first week of the four-week enrollment period, over 5,000 employees spent an average of 45 minutes in the interactive, virtual benefits fair.

 “What that showed us was that if the information is presented in a way that will engage an associate in the right kind of conversation, then associates will actually take the time to understand it and try to leverage it to drive a better outcome,” says Khan.

 The virtual benefits fair looked like a convention center, with various booths and kiosks.

 Employees were welcomed with a video from a senior executive, explaining how the fair worked and what they were about to experience.
 Employees could click on the booth they were interested in, learn more and save relevant information in their “briefcase.”

 “It was a way for them to walk a convention floor, collect information that was important or germane in their briefcase and then refer back to it when they wanted to,” says Khan.

 The booths included voluntary benefits, planning for your expenses, choosing a medical plan, changing your benefits, dental and vision benefits, life and disability benefits, and new hires and rehires.